herbBee Essential Information

 Lovage blends well with

-It is said to use Lovage oil in moderation, if at all, and that Lovage should be avoided altogether if pregnant or if one has kidney problems.
+It is said to use lovage oil in moderation, if at all, and that lovage should be avoided altogether if pregnant or if one has kidney problems.

 Can cause irritation to sensitive skin.